Sweet & Sour Pork

 - Drain pineapple, reserving 2/3 cup juice; set pineapple aside.
 In a small bowl, mix water, vinegar, brown sugar, cornstarch, soy sauce, Worcestershire sauce, salt and reserved pineapple juice until smooth; set aside.

 - Sprinkle pork with paprika.
 In a large nonstick skillet coated with cooking spray, brown pork in oil.

-Originally published as Sweet & Sour Pork in Healthy Cooking Annual Recipes Annual 2014
+Originally published as Oriental Sweet and Sour Pork in Healthy Cooking Annual Recipes 2014